julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Mugwort also appears in lunar and dreamwork lore.
 See **[Dreamwork & Night Magic](/witchy-plants-bedroom/)** for how herbs like mugwort and juniper guide spirit travel.

-The Germanic name for mugwort means “midge-plant,” referencing its power to ward off not just pests, but parasitic spirits.
+The Germanic name for mugwort means “midge-plant,” referencing its power to ward off not just pests, but **parasitic spirits**.

 #### Old English Healing Charm for Mugwort